Current action to take: Send a request for an Environmental Impact Statement (EIS) to the following individuals:

 The DNR has drafted a proposed permit for Roth Feeder Pig II, with a “tentative recommendation to approve.”
 But not all hope is lost!
 Action can still be taken to prevent this factory farm from expanding, or at a minimum, impose permit conditions that address some of our many concerns about this project.
-Members of the public have until June 17th to submit feedback on the proposed permit.

 In November, more than 200 Crawford County residents formally requested that the DNR prepare an an Environmental Impact Statement (EIS), but the DNR has yet to agree to conduct one.
 It appears the agency may consider their “integrated analysis” to be sufficient.
 The failure to adequately respond to the EIS request is only one of many deficiencies with this draft permit.
 Other deficiencies include: